Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 #### FengYun 2 series
 - **FengYun 2H**, and **FengYun 2G** broadcast a **linearly polarized S-VISSR** signal containing 5 channels (1 visible, 4 infrared) at a fairly high quality - 1.25 km/px for the singular VIS channel and 5 km/px for the 4 IR channels.
 - This signal is very prone to corruption because of lacking FEC, which often causes misplaced/missing lines.
-You can use [HRPTEgors S-VISSR corrector](https://github.com/Foxiks/fengyun2-svissr-corrector) instead of the defeault `FengYun 2 S-VISSR` pipeline to remedy this.
+You can use [HRPTEgors S-VISSR corrector](https://github.com/Foxiks/fengyun2-svissr-corrector) instead of the default `FengYun 2 S-VISSR` pipeline to remedy this.
 - FengYun 2H broadcasts dead (empty) LRIT every hour (except 5:30Z and every 6 hours onwards) on 1690.5 MHz, this leads to the second image being cut at about 57%.

-> These satellites also broadcast an incredibly weak **CDAS** raw downlink, but it's almost completely undocumented owing to it's weak & wide nature.
+> These satellites also broadcast an incredibly weak **CDAS** raw downlink, but it's almost completely undocumented owing to its weak & wide nature.
 It is present just left S-VISSR, the satellite uses the same transmitter as S-VISSR to transmit it albeit at a significantly higher symbol rate to instantly transmit the whole scan line in real time.
 This is the reason why S-VISSR is so jumpy.

 - Full resolution sample imagery:
     - TODO

 ![S-VISSR screenshot from SatDump](../../assets/images/Radio/FengYun-SVISSR.jpg) <br>
 *FengYun 2H S-VISSR on the right, short horizontal blips are CDAS.
-See how they line up with the gaps in S-VISSR, because they use the same transmitter*
+See how the blips line up with the gaps in S-VISSR.*

 #### FengYun 4 series
 ***!
 WARNING ! - I can't confirm the status of either of these, if you have any information about it please let me know using the contacts at the bottom of this page.
-The satellites seem to intermittedly cease broadcasts, rarely transmit any imagery.***
+The satellites seem to intermittently cease broadcasts, rarely transmit any imagery.***

 > Latest updates:
 >   - 10/01/2025: No visible broadcast from FengYun 4B
 >   - 1/02/2025: No visible broadcast from FengYun 4A

 - **FengYun 4A** and **FengYun 4B** currently broadcast a **linearly polarized LRIT** and **HRIT** signals.
 The LRIT signal only broadcasts at a very poor quality (Have to confirm, but less than 4 km/px), HRIT only transmits a single unencrypted infrared channel.
 - This satellite series has been shrouded in mystery, with both satellites having transmitted xRIT in the past albeit without any live imagery.
-These broadcasts have intermittedly stopped without any acknowledgement from NSMC (Satellite operators).
+These broadcasts have intermittently stopped without any acknowledgement from NSMC (Satellite operators).

 - Full resolution sample imagery: